apache/datasketches-website/docs/Research.md

 Amit Chakrabarti, Graham Cormode, and Andrew McGregor.
 A near-optimal algorithm for estimating the entropy of a stream. *ACM Trans.
 Algorithms*, 6(3):51:1–51:21, 2010.

 [CEM+15]
-Michael B Cohen, Sam Elder, Cameron Musco, Christopher Musco, and Madalina Persu.
+Michael B. Cohen, Sam Elder, Cameron Musco, Christopher Musco, and Madalina Persu.
 Dimensionality reduction for k-means clustering and low rank approximation.
 In *Proceedings of STOC*, pages 163–172, 2015.

 [DLRT16]
 Anirban Dasgupta, Kevin J. Lang, Lee Rhodes, and Justin Thaler.
 A framework for estimating stream expression cardinalities.
 In *Proceedings of ICDT*, pages 6:1–6:17, 2016.